Herbs for COPD Worth Trying

 Stimulating Herbs Can Stifle Sleep

 Almost half of all COPD patients experience insomnia, nightmares or sleepiness during the day, and the worse your sleep quality, the more pronounced your symptoms can become.
 Remedies and supplements containing caffeine will likely worsen your sleep quality, but there are other, less obvious herbs that could impact your sleep too.
 Stimulants like licorice and ephedra (ma huang) should probably be avoided.

 How does COPD affect the digestive system?
 When lungs are already damaged by COPD, chronic acid reflux (GERD) can make daily symptoms a lot worse.
 As acid moves up into your esophagus, it can irritate your throat, leading to a worsening cough; if the acid makes it into your lungs, you could face a dangerous exacerbation.

-In turn, you should take good care to consume things that won’t cause heartburn, which means staying away from herbs known as carminatives.
+In turn, you should take good care to consume things that will not cause heartburn, which means staying away from herbs known as carminatives.
 This family of herbs relax the esophageal sphincter and encourage heartburn.
-Peppermint, garlic, and lemon balm are common culprits.
+Peppermint, garlic and lemon balm are common culprits.

-Some herbs are clearly off-limits for those with COPD, but even helpful herbs for COPD can pose problems if you’re on certain medications.
+Some herbs are clearly off limits for those with COPD, but even helpful herbs for COPD can pose problems if you are on certain medications.
 Ginseng, for instance, can increase the effect of blood thinners (namely, warfarin) and increase your risk of developing a clot.
 It can also interact with blood pressure medications and diabetes medications.

-If you’re interested in herbal remedies, your very first step will be to meet with your doctor.
-COPD is a serious disorder that often demands a complex management plan, and throwing a new medicine into the mix can do much more harm than good if you’re not careful.
+If you are interested in herbal remedies, your first step should be meeting your doctor.
+COPD is a serious disorder that often demands a complex management plan, and throwing a new medicine into the mix can do much more harm than good if you are not careful.